Travel Advice

 Changing foreign currency at a bank can be a time consuming exercise.
 Instead, we recommend alternatives, including arriving in Japan with some Japanese currency, using credit cards and withdrawing cash from ATMs.

-ATMs in post offices provide cash against the following credit/debit cards - Visa, MasterCard, American Express, Diners Club International, PLUS, Maestro, Cirrus, Union Pay and JCB.
+ATMs in post offices provide cash against most credit/debit cards such as Visa, MasterCard, American Express, Diners Club International, PLUS, Maestro, Cirrus, Union Pay and JCB.
 Post offices are ubiquitous in Japan and found in the smallest village.
-The daily withdrawal limit for international cards is JPY30,000.
-Seven-Eleven stores also offer the same service with the exception of MasterCard cards (this includes Cirrus and Maestro cards).
-The ATMs at Seven-Eleven convenience stores are available 24 hours a day, 365 days a year.
+There may be a daily withdrawal limit for international cards.
+7-Eleven, Lawson and Family Mart convenience stores also offer a similar service.
+The ATMs at convenience stores are available 24 hours a day, 365 days a year.

-Most Japanese bank ATMs do not provide cash against credit cards, nor will they provide access to foreign bank accounts with the exception of Prestia Bank (formerly Citibank) and Shinsei Bank branches.
-However, branches of these banks are only found in the largest cities.
-ATMs can also be found at Narita and Kansai Airports and some major department stores.
+Japanese bank ATMs do not provide cash against credit cards, nor will they provide access to foreign bank accounts with the exception of a very small number of ATMs designated to do so.
+These are found only in major urban centres.

 Tipping